ArtemOrlovUA/TeamHub/README.md

 4. add cv and save it in the db (implement in the same way as avatars)

 left:
-6. validation
+5. validation
-7. show that there are current files chosen
-5. show cv near the skills on dashboard
+6. show cv near the skills on dashboard